 Refer to the text displayed in the blue box which appears in your left-hand menu.

 You can also view the confidence interval of each value by hovering your cursor over it.

 Comparing a claim across different segments

-In a claims tests, scores should be compared within each segment (becasue each score is relative to the other scores within each segment).
-That said, you can try to compare scores across segments at a high level, as the difference in sample size alters the confidence interval across segments.
+In a claims test, scores should be compared within each segment (because each score is relative to the other scores within each segment).
+With this in mind, you should only compare scores across segments at a high level, as the difference in sample size alters the confidence interval across segments.

 However, it is possible to compare how claims are ranked differently across segments which can be achieved through the crosstab feature.